p2panda/handbook/website/docs/tutorials/mushroom-app.md

 :::note Schema migrations

-Updating a schema after releasing an application will not break it by the way!
+Updating a schema after releasing an application will not break it!
 Schema ids are _immutable_ identifiers of the schema for exactly _that_ version of it.
 If you introduce a new version, old applications will still point at the previous schema id and the new ones can already support the latest schema.

 In the future we want to offer [Lenses](https://www.inkandswitch.com/cambria/) to automatically support old and new schemas, especially in a p2p system this gets very important after a while.